7amo10/Complete-Data-Structures-and-Algorithms-tutorial/8.Tree_BinaryTree/README.md

 ![Screenshot](https://github.com/7amo10/Complete-Data-Structures-and-Algorithms-tutorial/blob/main/8.Tree_BinaryTree/assests/4.4.Balanced%20Binary%20Tree.png)

-These are the types of Binary Tree that we use and now it's time for constructing
+These are the types of Binary Tree that we use and now it's time to construct
 the creation form of Binary Tree using **LinkedList** and **Array**

 ### First: Using **LinkedList**